grinnell-cs/csc151-images/_eboards/eboard07-2.md

 _Today's start-of-class procedure_

-Plan to sit with your partner from last class (in the same place).
+* Plan to sit with your partner from last class (in the same place).
+* Greet each other.
+* Log in.
+* Bring up the lab.

 **Warning!
 You are being recorded** and transcribed, provided the technology is working correctly.